VaxThrash/Project-Don-t-Fall/README.md

 # Bugs :
 * Blocs don't reset when player die, press **R** to reload scene
-* Problem when change resolution (screen cut, black border)
+* When resolution change (screen cut, black border)

 # Update :
 Every fisrt week of the month (next update between 1/10 and 7/10)